-- Place lamb into the air fryer basket, and air fry for 15 minutes.
+- Place lamb in air fryer basket, and air fry at 360°F/ 180°C for 15-20 minutes.

 - Remove roast lamb from air fryer, cover with kitchen foil and leave to rest for five minutes before serving (this allows the juices to reabsorb into the meat).

-- Cut against the grain to serve.
+- Carve against the grain to serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.